theheuman/scrim-bot/README.md

 Install additional nhost server dependencies to run a local version of the database. https://docs.nhost.io/development/cli/getting-started

-Start nhost by going to the nhost/ directory and running `nhost up`, you can then navigate to the dashboard link the command gives you to see that its running correctly
+Start nhost by going to the nhost/ directory and running `nhost up --apply-seeds`, you can then navigate to the dashboard link the command gives you to see that its running correctly

-Before deploying test your new or updated commands on a private discord server, update your config.json file dev property with that servers discord info.
+Before deploying test your new or updated commands on a private discord server, update your config.json file dev property with that servers discord info and insert necessary date into nhost (scrim_admin_roles and static_key_values.signup_channel).

 Deploy commands to your private server with `npm run deploy-commands`